awesome-astra/docs/docs/pages/tools/plugins/github-actions.md

 ```

 !!! note "Information Regarding the variables"
-    - ASTRA_DB_NAME: The name of your database
-    - ASTRA_DB_KEYSPACE: The keyspace (if not provided defaulting to same name as db)
-    - ASTRA_DB_APPLICATION_TOKEN: The secret we defined before
+    ASTRA_DB_NAME: The name of your database.
+ASTRA_DB_KEYSPACE: The keyspace (if not provided defaulting to same name as db).
+ASTRA_DB_APPLICATION_TOKEN: The secret we defined before.

 ### Run the action